-The tribunal found that the applicant was a member of a particular social group because of his family's association with the ANA, the Najibullah government and the murder of the brother of a local commander.
+The RRT decided 564 cases from China in 2012-13; 18% were decided in favour of the applicant The tribunal found that the applicant was a member of a particular social group because of his family's association with the ANA, the Najibullah government and the murder of the brother of a local commander.
 The tribunal accepted the applicant's evidence, including the key claim that he worked for the ANA.
 He described various matters in sufficient detail to satisfy the tribunal that he was a witness of truth.
 The tribunal noted the ANA claim was first made in pre-hearing submissions and the applicant did not provide a statement in support of these claims; however, the applicant was able to allay the tribunal's concerns.
-The tribunal further accepted the applicant's evidence that this fact was well known in his village and that he was perceived as a person who supported the central government.
+The tribunal further accepted the applicant's evidence that this fact was well known

+The RRT decided 494 cases from Afghanistan in 2012-13; 84% were decided in favour of the applicant in his village and that he was perceived as a person who supported the central government.
 The tribunal accepted that one of the applicant's brothers was killed on his way to Kabul and that it was possible that the applicant's other brother was kidnapped (and possibly killed) for reasons of his political opinion, because he was with the ANA.
 The tribunal remitted the matter to the department with the finding that the applicant was a person to whom Australia had protection obligations under the Refugees Convention.